Geometry of $1$-codimensional measures in Heisenberg groups: Preliminaries

-\begin{osservazione} The above proposition implicitly says that $\alpha$-uniform measures are uniquely determined by their support. \end{osservazione}
+\begin{osservazione} Note that the above proposition implicitly says that $m$-uniform measures are uniquely determined by their support. \end{osservazione}

-\begin{osservazione} The above proposition could also be proved using the fact that we know thanks to \cite{Chousionis2015MarstrandsGroup} that supports of uniform measures are analytic varieties together with the area formulas proved in \cite{Magnani2017AMeasure}. \end{osservazione}
+\begin{osservazione} The above proposition could also be proved using the fact that we know thanks to \cite{Chousionis2015MarstrandsGroup} that supports of uniform measures are analytic varieties together with the area formulas of \cite{Magnani2017AMeasure}. \end{osservazione}

 \begin{definizione}[Radially symmetric functions] We say that a function $\varphi:\HH^n\rightarrow\R$ is radially symmetric if there exists a profile function $g:[0,\infty)\rightarrow \R$ such that $\varphi(z)=g(\lVert z\rVert)$. \end{definizione}